-If you switch to Structure mode (button in the upper-right corner of the page), you'll see the new placeholders available for use.
+If you switch to Structure mode, you'll see the new placeholders available for use.

 Static Placeholders

 The content of the placeholders we've encountered so far is different for every page.
 Sometimes though you'll want to have a section on your website which should be the same on every single page, such as a footer block.